theramiyer/blog/content/post/2021/privacy-and-you.md

 This is not about showing a company its place.
 This is about taking control of your data and data about you.
 Weigh the value you receive in return for your data.
 If the deal is not good enough, walk out.
 Do not hold on to toxic relationships.

 We have a handful of alternatives for such services out there.
-Privacy does come at a cost.
+Privacy does sometimes come at a cost.
 Living in the open, exposed to the elements does not need any money; you need the ability to survive.
 If you need clothes and a shelter to protect your privacy and what you value most, you must pay for it.
 Experience tells us that we can trust no single business with what we value, because businesses are here for business, and their priorities may be different from yours.
 This is why I support Free/Libre and Open Source Software ({{< smallcaps FLOSS >}}).
 The community drives them.
 Most of these run on donations and grants.
 Here are some privacy-friendly alternatives I use on a regular basis:

 1. [Pop!_OS](https://pop.system76.com/) as my notebook OS (open source)
 2. [ProtonMail](https://protonmail.com/) for email (open source)